MicrosoftDocs/customer-insights/ci-docs/consent-management/glossary.md

 ## Standard actions

 As part of the [data mapping step for setting consent data rules](set-consent-rules.md), admins define rules that apply to a type of consent.
 They can choose to include or exclude consent data according to a business logic.
 These are then used in other applications to apply consent rules to business processes.
 For example, a rule can be set to exclude all contacts that have set their preferences to not receive any information.
-These contacts are then removed from all segments in audience insights that are used for sending newsletters.
+These contacts are then removed from all segments in Customer Insights that are used for sending newsletters.